Rhizomatica/puppet/README.md

 - Because you don't have the key to our private repo, you will not have any sounds in `/usr/share/freeswitch/sounds/rccn/`.
 TIC is not publically distributing the sound files used on the TIC network.
 Someone needs to make some generic sounds.

-- You might want to do `systemctl restart osmo-nitb` before running the install.py, as if the NITB has never run, the sqlite HLR database will not exist yet. - What's more, systemd is not starting the NITB on reboot.
-You need to do `systemctl start osmo-nitb` manually. :-/ Same goes for freeswitch.
-FIXES??

 - After install and reboot, considering add the user rhizomatica to the sudo group: `usermod -aG sudo rhizomatica`

 - After install, you do not really need the puppet master service running, so